 Social media is still as important as ever, so you should not overlook the chance to improve your brand’s social media presence and visibility.
-Integrate social media on product (or service) pages adding share buttons for Facebook, Instagram, Google+, Pinterest and LinkedIn, find out what works best and results in the most ROI.
-Happy shoppers will definitely bring in new customers and you will see dramatic increase in results in a short amount of time.
+Integrate social media on the product (or service) pages adding share buttons for Facebook, Instagram, Google+, Pinterest, and LinkedIn, find out what works best, and results in the most ROI.
+Happy shoppers will definitely bring in new customers and you will see a dramatic increase in results in a short amount of time.

 I see, before I let you go, anything else a digital marketing agency should be careful about?